chanzuckerberg/cellxgene/dev_docs/schema_guide.md

 #### Observation metadata
-The next section is `obs`, which is metadata than can very for each observation (and "observation" usually means cell).
+The next section is `obs`, which is metadata than can vary for each observation (and "observation" usually means cell).
 These fields are all ontology fields except for `sex`, which has its own enumerated set of permitted values.

 There are two ways to fill in the `obs` fields.
 The first is useful when there is only one value for all the